MariaHokas/react-jquery-typescript-Star-Wars/README.md

-# Getting Started with Create React App
+#React Query Typescript- Star Wars App

 This project is React Query - TypeScript project.
 The app fetch data from the https://swapi.dev/.